 Being under continuous pressure, water supply line leaks are often easy to detect early on, as they are likely to cause extensive damage quickly.
 Damp carpets, water stains on walls or ceilings, and even shifting foundations can be blamed on high-pressure water leaks left unabated.
 Every year, the number one claim against homeowner insurance policies is from water damage due to leaks.

-At Nick’s Plumbing, we also utilize hydrostatic water pressure testing to detect leaks in your home.
+At Nick’s Plumbing & Air Conditioning, we also utilize hydrostatic water pressure testing to detect leaks in your home.

-Why Choose Nick’s Plumbing to Detect My Water Leak?
+Why Choose Nick’s Plumbing & Air Conditioning to Detect My Water Leak?

-Nick’s Plumbing and Sewer Services has been experts on how are water leaks detected in and around Houston since 1979.
+Nick’s Plumbing and Air Conditioning Services has been experts on how are water leaks detected in and around Houston since 1979.
 Our licensed and experienced technician that is dispatched to your home will perform a series of isolation tests to determine what area of the house the leak is located.

 Once the leak is found, a determination needs to be made if the pipes involved can be repaired or require replacement.
 Your plumbing technician will provide a free written estimate (or a second opinion) on the necessary services.